barawn/exanic_turf_test/README.md

 Therefore, the tag should be incremented after the confirmation is received.

+Note that if multiple addresses are sent to the 'Ta' port in a packet, the confirmation contains only the address/tag of the first.
+Multiple addresses sent to the 'Tn' port will be ignored (past the first).

 ### Example

 An example of the event process would look something like this.

 ```
+(initialization section ignored)
 TURF 'Te' sends to fragment_in: frag 0 addr 0 len 446464 <8096 bytes of data>
 TURF 'Te' sends to fragment_in: frag 1 addr 0 len 446464 <8096 bytes of data>
 (repeat above 53 times)
 TURF 'Te' sends to fragment_in: frag 55 addr 0 len 446464 <1184 bytes of data>
-SFC fragcontrol_in sends to 'Ta': tag 0 addr 0
+SFC fragcontrol_in sends to 'Ta': allow 1 tag 0 addr 0
 TURF 'Ta' sends to fragcontrol_in: tag 0 addr 0
 ```